hmgu-itg/slurm-workshop/README.md

 # slurm-workshop
-A repository for with material for SLURM workshop.
+A repository with material for SLURM workshop.
 The workshop is a basic introduction to SLURM